 • Hormonal variations

-For example, medications like SSRIs target serotonin levels.
-However, not everyone’s brain chemistry responds favorably to these adjustments.
+For example, medications like SSRIs (selective serotonin reuptake inhibitors) target serotonin levels.
+However, not everyone’s brain chemistry responds well to these adjustments.

-Over time, you may also develop a tolerance to your medication.
-The same dosage that once provided relief no longer works effectively.
-Regular consultations with a healthcare provider help monitor progress and guide necessary changes.
+Over time, you may also build a tolerance to your medication.
+The same dosage that once brought relief may no longer work.

 The Role of Consistency in Medication Intake

-Inconsistent use of anxiety medications is a common reason they appear ineffective.
-Medications like SSRIs and SNRIs require consistent intake to maintain therapeutic levels in the bloodstream.
-Missing doses or taking medications sporadically disrupts this balance, leading to heightened anxiety symptoms.
+Inconsistent use of anxiety medications is a common reason they seem ineffective.
+Medications like SSRIs and SNRIs need steady intake to maintain the right levels in your bloodstream.
+Missing doses or taking them at random times disrupts this balance.

-If anxiety meds don’t seem to work, evaluate whether you are following the prescribed routine.
-Consistency is key to achieving desired outcomes.
+If your anxiety meds don’t seem to work, first check whether you are following the prescribed routine.
+Consistency is key to getting the best results.

 Lifestyle Factors That Influence Effectiveness